wamp-proto/wamp-proto/spec/README.md

   * `integer` (non-negative)
   * `string` (UTF-8 encoded Unicode)
+  * `bool`
   * `list`
   * `dict` (with string keys)

-WAMP *itself* only uses above types.
+> WAMP *itself* only uses above types, e.g. it does not use the JSON types `number` (non-integer) and `null`.
 The application payloads transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
+>

 WAMPv2 defines two bindings for message *serialization*:

  1. [JSON](http://www.json.org/)
  2. [MsgPack](http://msgpack.org/)

-> * As noted above, WAMP *itself* does only use a subset of types - e.g. it does not use the JSON types `number` (non-integer), `bool` and `null`.
-> * With MsgPack, the [version 5](https://github.com/msgpack/msgpack/blob/master/spec.md) MUST BE supported - which is able to differentiate between strings and binary values.
->

 Other bindings for *serialization* may be defined in future WAMP versions.

 ### JSON

-Write me.

-### MsgPack

-Write me.

-### JSON-MsgPack Conversion
+With JSON serialization, each WAMP message is serialized according to the JSON specification as described in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt).

+Further, binary data follows a convention for conversion to JSON strings.

-A MsgPack **byte array** is converted to a JSON string as follows:
+A **byte array** is converted to a **JSON string** as follows:

 1. convert the byte array to a Base64 encoded (host language) string
 2. prepend the string with a `\0` character